 Start from the homepage.
 You can choose to search the whole library of clips by keywords or you can browse for primary or secondary content by subject and topics.
 If you are new to the site, you might find it easier to start by browsing through either the primary or secondary clips to get a feel for the type of material which is available for the subject you teach.
 Then you can let your imagination take you from there.

-Learning Zone Scotland has merged with Class Clips to form a single, UK wide archive of educational video and audio clips.
+Learning Zone Scotland has merged with Class Clips to form a single, UK-wide archive of educational video and audio clips.

 Look through the information provided alongside the picture for each clip.
 In the list view, there is a short description, along with related words associated with the clip.
-In the grid view, you can see the short description by hovering the cursor over the image.

 If you need more information or want to watch the clip, click on the title or image.